drouillard/sample-ntwitter/README.md

-#Accessing Twitter with Node.js and ntwitter
+#Accessing Twitter API with Node and ntwitter

 The purpose of this application is to demonstrate two simple examples of how to access Twitter's API from a server written in Node.js.
 The use cases demonstrated are